wcmc-its/ReCiter/README.md

 ```
 The type java.lang.Object cannot be resolved.
 It is indirectly referenced from required .class files
 ```
-Follow the instructions here to resolve the issue: http://dev-answers.blogspot.de/2009/06/eclipse-build-errors-javalangobject.html
+To resolve this issue, follow the instructions at http://bit.ly/1PyyBNO or at http://dev-answers.blogspot.de/2009/06/eclipse-build-errors-javalangobject.html

 ### Missing data for a CWID